GLOBAL MARKETS-Stocks rally, dollar gains on Yellen's remarks

 4 分钟阅读

-* Bond yields tumble as Fed seen hiking just once more in '17
+* Bond yields tumble as Fed seen hiking once more this year

 * Dollar, gold gain on Yellen's remarks